Home DestinationsAfricaUthando Tour Review: A Responsible Way to Explore Cape Town’s Townships

-There are many places in the world where tourists can do “slum tours.”
-In Brazil, these are called favela tours and in South Africa township tours.
-I didn’t do a favela tour when I was in Brazil, neither did I a township tour the last time I was in Cape Town.
-I’m very skeptical when it comes to tours like this.
-If the only purpose of the tour is to take tourists to slums where they can gawk at people living there, making the local people feel like they are in a zoo, don’t do the tour.
-That’s why I did a lot of research the second time I was visiting Cape Town and decided to do the tour with Uthando.
+There are many places in the world where tourists can take “slum tours.”
+In Brazil, these are called favela tours, and in South Africa, they are known as township tours.
+I didn’t do a favela tour when I was in Brazil, nor did I take a township tour the last time I visited Cape Town.
+I’m generally skeptical of such tours.

 Khayelitsha Township